 - If you are applying eyeshadow, consider your eyes.
 A water-based cream eyeshadow is considered a sensible option as cream eyeshadow is less likely to get into your eye than a powder alternative.
 However, if you decide to use powder, keep your eyes shut throughout the application and brush away any excess powder before opening them.

 - Avoid applying eyeliner on the portion of your eyelashes that meet the lid as it poses a greater risk of infection.
 Try to apply eyeliner only to the ends of your lashes.

 - When removing eye makeup, remove your contacts first - after thoroughly washing and drying your hands of course!

 Treating eyes affected by makeup

-- Instances where bacteria has made its way into the eye via makeup, may require anti-bacterial eye drops.
-Ointment is also available for the same purpose.
-Generally though, the infection will pass of its own accord after about two weeks, even without treatment.
+- In instances where bacteria has made its way into the eye via makeup, you may require anti-bacterial eye drops.
+An ointment is also available for the same purpose.
+Generally, though, the infection will pass of its own accord after about two weeks, even without treatment.
 If you are at all concerned though, visit your local pharmacist for advice.

 If you believe you are suffering from a symptom as a result of makeup use, the Optrex solution finder can quickly and easily help you to find a way to get some relief from your discomfort.